nv-morpheus/Morpheus/examples/ransomware_detection/README.md

   --help                          Show this message and exit.
   ```

 > **Note**: There is a known race condition in `dask.distributed` which occasionally causes `tornado.iostream.StreamClosedError` to be raised during shutdown, but does not affect the output of the pipeline.
-If you see this exception during shutdown, it is typically safe to ignore unless it corrosponds to other undesirable behavior.
+If you see this exception during shutdown, it is typically safe to ignore unless it corresponds to other undesirable behavior.
 For more information see ([#2026](https://github.com/nv-morpheus/Morpheus/issues/2026)).